I Wanna Know You

-"I Wanna Know You" is a duet by Miley Cyrus and David Archuleta from the album Hannah Montana 3.
-The song was not released until its release with the album, Hannah Montana 3 and it was not until post-release that the song garnered success in the United States.
+"I Wanna Know You" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus with David Archuleta for the soundtrack album Hannah Montana 3 (2009), which accompanied the third season of the Disney Channel series Hannah Montana.
+The song was released as a promotional single from the soundtrack album on May 2, 2009.

 Background

 The song was originally recorded as a solo by Miley Cyrus (as Hannah Montana) for the first season of the Disney Channel original series Hannah Montana.
 The song was then recorded as a duet between Montana and Archuleta in order to correspond with his guest appearance on the show, in which the song was used in the episode.
 Both versions of the song are featured on the show's third soundtrack, Hannah Montana 3.

 Chart performance

 The song did not garner success until post-release of Hannah Montana 3.
 The song peaked at number 74 on the Billboard Hot 100.